Architect Registration Examination

 Becoming an architect is a three step process called the "Three Es", which are: Education, Experience and Examination.
 Below you will find information on the Examination (ARE) part.

 Architect Registration Examination (ARE)

-If you're thinking about transitioning to 5.0 after it launches the ARE Transition Calculator will help you plan the ideal testing strategy to complete the ARE.
+If you're thinking about transitioning to 5.0 the ARE Transition Calculator will help you plan the ideal testing strategy to complete the ARE.
 Select ARE 4.0 divisions to see how they will be credited in ARE 5.0 through either the calculator or credit model views.

-As of May 10, 2013, the State of Hawaii allows degree-holders of a bachelor’s, master’s or higher degree in architecture from a school or college approved by the Board as of satisfactory standing, and who are enrolled in the Intern Development program (IDP), to sit concurrently for the Architectural Record Examination (ARE).
+As of May 10, 2013, the State of Hawaii allows degree-holders of a bachelor’s, master’s or higher degree in architecture from a school or college approved by the Board as of satisfactory standing, and who are enrolled in the Architectural Experience Program (former IDP), to sit concurrently for the Architectural Record Examination (ARE).

 AIA Honolulu and AIA Hawaii State Council offered their strong support, read our testimony (PDF).

 For questions in regards to the Architect Registration Examination® (ARE®), it is important you contact to the right place.

 - Hawaii State Licensing Coordinator: Jason DeMarco, AIA, email@example.com.

 - NCARB: For questions contact NCARB at 202-783-6500 or firstname.lastname@example.org